15 Christmas things to do in New York City

 How to buy NBA tickets?

 The demand to go to an NBA game is extremely high so it is normal for tickets to sell out quickly.
-The NBA regular season starts at the end of October and ends at the end of April, so if you want to attend a game, my advice is to buy tickets online as far in advance as possible.
-Also, by booking online yourself you will be able to choose the place you like the most.
+The season starts at the end of October and ends at the end of April, so if you want to attend a game, my advice is to buy NBA tickets online and as far in advance as possible.
+Besides, by booking online you will be able to choose the place you like the most.

 Every year New York inaugurates Christmas with the lighting of the huge Rockefeller Center tree.
 A tradition that dates back to the 1930s, when workers building the skyscraper put up another fir tree to commemorate the holidays.